saulmm/android-refresh-layout-example/README.md

 </resources>
 ```

-after that you can configure your colors with the ``
+after that you can configure your colors with the `setColorScheme()` method that receives 4 color references:

 ```
         layout = (SwipeRefreshLayout) findViewById(R.id.swype);